notahat/machinist/README.markdown

 Download & Install
 ==================

-Install the plugin:
+### Installing as a Rails plugin

     ./script/plugin install git://github.com/notahat/machinist.git

+### Installing as a Gem

+    sudo gem install notahat-machinist --source http://gems.github.com

+### Setting up your project

-Create a blueprints.rb file in your test (or spec) directory that starts with:
+Create a `blueprints.rb` file to hold your blueprints in your test (or spec) directory.
+It should start with:

-    require 'machinist'
-    require 'sham'
+    require 'machinist/active_record'

-Require blueprints.rb it in your test\_helper.rb (or spec\_helper.rb):
+Require `blueprints.rb` in your `test_helper.rb` (or `spec_helper.rb`):

     require File.expand_path(File.dirname(__FILE__) + "/blueprints")

 Set Sham to reset before each test.
-In the `class Test::Unit::TestCase` block in your test\_helper.rb, add:
+In the `class Test::Unit::TestCase` block in your `test_helper.rb`, add:

     setup { Sham.reset }

-or, if you're on RSpec, in the `Spec::Runner.configure` block in your spec\_helper.rb, add:
+or, if you're on RSpec, in the `Spec::Runner.configure` block in your `spec_helper.rb`, add:

     config.before(:each) { Sham.reset }

-### Installing as a Gem

-If you'd prefer, you can install Machinist as a gem:

-    sudo gem install notahat-machinist --source http://gems.github.com

-From there, create the blueprints.rb file as described above.

 Documentation